 The nutrition option can prepare you to pursue careers in dietetics, food service management, community nutrition, and health promotion.
 Upon completion of the program, you’ll be qualified to apply to dietetic internships, which is the next step to becoming a registered dietitian.
-Along with the scientific foundation, the nutrition option includes the study of how food and eating are influenced by psychology, sociology, culture, and economics.
+Along with the scientific foundation, the nutrition option includes the study of how food and eating are influenced by one’s environment.

 The addictions minor offers addiction courses in preparation for further studies in the field as well as preparation for licensure or certification in some states.
 The program can provide you with a theoretical understanding of substance abuse, compulsive behaviors, and addictions and an introduction to counseling, treatment, or prevention.
 The curriculum emphasizes research, theory, and practice regarding the continuum of care in addictions.

 In this Section: